8,000Units Under Management

 • High Turnover Rates

 Unqualified tenants may be more likely to leave prematurely.
-In turn, this could lead to more vacancies.
-Not only would this disrupt your income stream, but it also would mean draining more time and money into searching for a new tenant.
+In turn, you could find yourself with empty units for months at a time.
+And this wouldn’t this disrupt your income stream.
+It would also mean draining the money and time you already have into searching for a new tenant.
+It’s a waste, all around, and one you can take steps to help avoid.

 Let the Experts Help You Find Tenants for Your Property!

 Now that we’ve explored how to find tenants, it’s clear that the process requires a lot of time and energy.
 However, it’s well worth the effort considering the severe consequences of not choosing qualified ones.
-That’s why it’s crucial to carefully strategize, establish clear, consistent criteria, and stick to it.
+That’s why it’s crucial to carefully prep your property and establish clear, consistent criteria.

 If you need support, consider working with professionals who can guide you through every step.
 At Bay Property Management Group, our team of experts specializes in: